matthewjljackson/memory-game/README.md

 This is a simple picture matching memory game.

-To begin, run the following command from the root directory: `npm start`
+To begin, run the following command from the root directory: `npm i && npm start`

 You're all set, load the app in your browser on `http://localhost:3000/`